GaloyMoney/blink/apps/pay/README.md

 ## What is it for?

-This repo is a web application that can be used to send tips or payments to users.
+This is a web-based POS app.

 It's packaged as a docker image, and is automatically installed as part of the Galoy helm charts.